-For New SIP Federated Domains, you must provide the Domain name (or FQDN) for Microsoft Lync Online, Microsoft Office 365.
+For New SIP Federated Domains, you must provide the Domain name (or FQDN) for Microsoft Lync Online and Microsoft 365 or Office 365.
 For Microsoft Lync Server 2013, Lync Server 2010 and Office Communications Server you must also provide an Access Edge service (FQDN)

 For discovered partner federation, where partners can discover your Edge Server, you create an SRV record in your external DNS - _sipfederationtls._tcp.contoso.com – which points to the port 5061 and the host (A) record of your Edge Server